What Connext is:¶

 Does Connext have a token or native currency?
 Will Connext do an ICO/IEO?¶

 No, Connext does not currently have its own native token.
 There are no plans for Connext to ever do an ICO/IEO.

-V2 of Connext allows transactions to be made in any Ethereum ERC20 token.
+Connext transactions can be made in any Ethereum ERC20 token.

 How does Connext compare to other state channels solutions?¶

 Connext is live on the Ethereum mainnet, is supported by a growing number of wallets/applications/stakeholders as the industry standard, and focuses largely on use cases related to conditional transfers.

 Connext is also very easy to use as compared to other solutions!
 Check out Quick Start to learn more.